Get 5 simple steps you can take during pregnancy to help feeding your baby go more smoothly—straight from new moms.

 Even if the goal is to breast-feed, the reality is that many mothers have unexpected challenges that pop up.
 So it’s smart to be familiar with the how-tos and benefits of formula-feeding and supplementing, which means offering both breast and bottle.
 “The truth is, exclusive breast-feeding doesn’t work out for everyone for one reason or another,” says Phoenixville, Pennsylvania, mom Adrianna B., who had planned to nurse for a year but developed postpartum depression.
 “Breast-feeding wasn’t working out for me and my son.
 I was reluctant to let go of breast-feeding altogether, so I began to use formula while [also] breast-feeding.”

 This combination feeding, or supplementing, approach is more common and beneficial than you might realize.
 In fact, mom surveys show that adding formula allows many moms to breast-feed longer than nursing moms who don’t supplement.
 Unfortunately, new moms aren’t always aware that it’s not an either-or decision and that formula-feeding can actually help them be more successful at breast-feeding.

 Ask about rooming-in with your baby.

-When possible, having immediate and ongoing contact with your newborn relaxes you both and strengthens your bond, however you plan to feed your baby.
+When possible, having immediate and ongoing contact with your newborn relaxes you both and strengthens your bond during breastfeeding or bottle-feeding.
 Holding your baby close against your skin, naked except for a diaper—called skin-to-skin contact, or “kangaroo care”—has been shown to raise moms’ confidence.
 The easy contact also helps a nursing baby latch on better, and gives you a better chance to learn the cues that tell you your baby is hungry.
 Hospitals have different policies about this, so be sure to ask your doctor or midwife about this arrangement.